NY Personal Injury Lawyers at Alonso Krangle, LLP Help Victims of Spinal Cord Injuries Recover Damage Awards

 - Sports and Recreation Injuries: Impact sports such as football and recreational activities such as diving into shallow water cause about 8 percent of the spinal cord injuries reported every year.

 - Alcohol: Alcohol use is a factor in about 1 out of every 4 spinal cord injuries.

 Your spinal cord is a vital nerve bundle that runs from the base of your brain down through your back—any serious damage to the spinal cord as the potential to cause loss of sensation or movement.

 Spinal cord injuries often suffered by accident victims include:

 - Quadriplegia: paralysis of all four limbs.

 - Paraplegia: Paralysis of the lower half of the body.

 - Anterior Spinal Cord Syndrome: Compression of the anterior spinal artery (the artery that runs along the front of the spinal cord).
 Victims of this spinal cord injury may have some crude sensations, but movement and more detailed sensation are lost.

 - Central Cord Syndrome: Trauma to the large nerve fibers that carry information directly from the cerebral cortex to the spinal cord.
 This may result in paralysis and/or loss of fine control of movements in the arms and hands.
 Sensory loss below the spinal cord lesion and loss of bladder control are possible.

-If you or someone you love had your life changed forever by a spinal cord injury that was caused by another’s negligence, you may be eligible to file a lawsuit against those responsible.
-To learn more about the legal options available to you, please contact the spinal cord injury lawyers at Alonso Krangle LLP by filling out our online form or call 1-800-403-6191.
+If you or someone you love had your life changed forever by a spinal cord injury, ask yourself this question: Did someone’s negligence cause my spinal cord injury?
+If so, you may be eligible to file a lawsuit against those responsible.
+Find out if you qualify for a spinal cord injury lawsuit from the experienced lawyers at Alonso Krangle, LLP.